jdossgollin/LocalizeSL/README.md

 ## Overview

+This code requires MATLAB with the Statistics Toolbox.

 This MATLAB code is intended to help end-users who wish to work with the sea-level rise projections of Kopp et al. (2014) in greater detail than provided by the supplementary tables accompanying that table but without re-running the full global analysis using the supplementary code accompanying the paper.
 Key functionality these routines provide include:

 1. Local sea-level rise projections at decadal time points and arbitrary quantiles